 - ECITB certificate extensions (6 months for certificates expiring before 31st July)

 - HSE certificate extensions (3 months)

 - AIS Training In-house training provider certificate extensions (90 days)

-- RTITB certificate extensions (until 30th June)
+- RTITB certificate extensions (3 months)

 - UK Civil Aviation Authority (CAA) certificate extensions (until 22nd November)